luigiDB/thumbnail-service/README.md

     curl --location --request DELETE 'localhost:8080/thumbnails/thumbnail_orange.jpg/result'

+## Technologies

+The service is realized using the Spring ecosystem since is the more complete and broadly used java framework to develop web services.

 ## Architecture
 The provided implementation is really simple, and  we can found 4 main components:
 * The REST controller